 \section{Abstract}

 {User experience (UX) is a part of human-computer interaction (HCI) research and focuses on increasing intuitiveness, transparency, simplicity, and trust for the system users.
-Most of the UX research for machine learning (ML) or natural language processing (NLP) focuses on a data-driven methodology, i.e., it fails to focus on users' requirements, and engages domain users mainly for usability evaluation.
-Moreover, more typical UX methods tailor the systems towards user usability unlike learning about the user needs first.
-The paper proposes a methodology for integrating generative UX research into developing domain NLP applications.
-Generative UX research employs domain users at the initial stages of prototype development, i.e., ideation and concept evaluation, and the last stage for evaluating the change in user value.
-In the case study, we report the full-cycle prototype development of a domain-specific semantic search for daily operations in the process industry.
-Our case study shows that involving domain experts increases their interest and trust in the final NLP application.
-Moreover, we show that synergetic UX+NLP research efficiently considers data- and user-driven opportunities and constraints, which can be crucial for NLP applications in narrow domains.}
+Most UX research for machine learning (ML) or natural language processing (NLP) focuses on a data-driven methodology.
+It engages domain users mainly for usability evaluation.
+Moreover, more typical UX methods tailor the systems towards user usability, unlike learning about the user needs first.
+This paper proposes a new methodology for integrating generative UX research into developing domain NLP applications.
+Generative UX research employs domain users at the initial stages of prototype development, i.e., ideation and concept evaluation, and the last stage for evaluating system usefulness and user utility.
+The methodology emerged from and is evaluated on a case study about the full-cycle prototype development of a domain-specific semantic search for daily operations in the process industry.
+A key finding of our case study is that involving domain experts increases their interest and trust in the final NLP application.
+The combined UX+NLP research of the proposed method efficiently considers data- and user-driven opportunities and constraints, which can be crucial for developing NLP applications.}